 Over-specifying costs money, under specifying costs more.

 You think you have an idea of what you want to achieve, why, cost benefits and personnel issues, based on today’s requirements.
-You may also like to investigate if some business opportunity might arise from all this as well ( sub-contract measurements, consulting work, improved end specifications, procurement savings, improved reliability etc ).
-At the time of writing, some of the world’s most successful organisations ( eg GE, IBM, you might know of them ) are emphasising growth through service.
+You may also like to investigate if some business opportunity might arise from all this as well (sub-contract measurements, consulting work, improved end specifications, procurement savings, improved reliability etc).
+At the time of writing, some of the world’s most successful organisations are emphasising growth through service.
 They have embraced this as an essential business concept.

 Quality systems and instrument traceability

-This section has made it to a later page for good reason - it is only one of a number of issues.
+This section has made it to a later page for good reason - it is only one of several issues.

 The cost of ownership of an instrument is usually much more than the purchase cost, if just calibration is included.
 An extended calibration cycle is a major benefit.
 Calibration at each wavelength can typically cost from US$ 80 - 250 depending on location.
 On an annual basis for 2 wavelengths for 5 years, this amounts to US$ 800 - 2,500 excluding freight and inconvenience.